kaiterra/misc/kubernetes-china-aliyun.md

 **Warning:** --allow-privileged will be removed in Kubernetes v1.12.
 There's a replacement, but I couldn't figure out what it was after 5 minutes of googling.

 Then, do `systemctl daemon-reload && systemctl restart kubelet`.
-It'll get stuck in a restart crash loop, but that's fine.
+It'll get stuck in a restart crash loop, but that's by design -- it'll start working properly once `kubeadm init` generates kubelet's configuration.

 > Given [this Github issue](https://github.com/kubernetes/kubeadm/issues/28), it seems like such manual configuration of kubelet shouldn't be necessary anymore, but perhaps that issue is referring to something else.